rdp/homebrew-openssh-gssapi/README.md

 the original is also preserved if you want to revert back to it $ brew remove openssh you may need to restart your terminal to get the new ones, as well).

-The reason this is a "tap" (i.e. homebrew alternative formula) is that Homebrew "main" are reluctant to apply these patches since they aren't included in OS X main or openssh main (even though some are supported in various other distros like Debian, and the keychain patch is supported by macports' version, they're just wary of unaccepted supports to security related infrastructure):
+The reason this is a "tap" (i.e. homebrew alternative formula) is that Homebrew "mainline" are reluctant to apply these patches since they aren't included in OS X main (anymore) nor openssh main (even though some are supported in various other distros like Debian, and the keychain patch is supported by macports' version), they're just wary of unaccepted patches to security related infrastructure:

 See https://github.com/Homebrew/homebrew-dupes/pull/583 for the conversation.

-however almost *every distro* includes the gssapi patch, and it has a "generally good security history" https://sources.debian.net/patches/openssh/1:7.5p1-5/ so I'm OK with it.
+however almost *every distro* includes the gssapi patch, and it has a "generally good security history" https://sources.debian.net/patches/openssh/1:7.5p1-5/ so I'm OK with it, and created this tap to allow people to still access it.

 Based loosely on the following: